src-dbgr/seed-perm-pw-mgr/README.md

 Execute `run.bat` within project by double click on it, this will open the following terminal.
 ![Menu](/misc/01_pw_generation_token_menu.jpg "Menu")

-> Note: Choose strong secret Seed and Pin numerical values for good protection
+> Note: Choose strong secret Password [Chars and numbers] and Pin [numbers] values for good protection

 ![Menu](/misc/02_pw_generation_token.jpg "Menu")

-## Memorize the given Seed number and Pin number, choose a numerical value
+## Memorize the given Password and Pin number.

 - Note down the Token!
+(In later implementations this could be improved to be stored in a local db or csv etc.)

   > NOTE: The value can be signed!